MSc in Surgical Science and Practice

 In the six weeks following each taught week you should expect to dedicate 10-15 hours per week to researching and writing your module assignment.
 This is an opportunity to explore areas of particular interest in more depth, and to apply what you have learned your work setting.

-The modular nature of the course and the ability to take modules in any order allows you to individualise your pattern of study, including the intensity of study, so long as the course is completed in a maximum of 4 years.
+The modular nature of the course and the ability to take modules in any order allows you to individualise your pattern of study, including the intensity of study, so long as the course is completed in a maximum of four years.
 Some examples of patterns of study:

 A. Years 1 and 2: 3 taught modules in each year.
 Year 3: supervised research project and dissertation.
 Total duration: 3 years.